An Introduction to the 12 English Tenses

 8. Present Perfect

-Our Example: I have learned English (since college)
+Example: I have learned English (since college).

 9. Future Perfect